destiny-evidence/fetch-everything-robot/README.md

 A **robot** is an extension/plugin to the _DESTINY_ repository, which, using _DESTINY_'s API (specifically POST) endpoints to create `Enhancement`s on the core unit of analysis, `Record`s (the bespoke data model for scientific publications, reports, papers, etc. which are stored in _DESTINY_-repository).

-The **Fetch Abstracts Robot (FAR)** contains functionality for retrieving abstracts for target works by [_DOI_](https://en.wikipedia.org/wiki/Digital_object_identifier).
-Abstracts are retrieved from third-party APIs and transformed into generic enhancements to a target work.
-Third-party APIs are configured via an `APIConfig` class, with functionality for handling authentication, abstract unpacking (`AbstractUnpackStrategy`) and abstract (string) cleaning.
-There is functionality for batch and single abstract retrieval.
+The **Fetch Everything Robot (FER)** contains functionality for retrieving full texts (and more!) for target works by [_DOI_](https://en.wikipedia.org/wiki/Digital_object_identifier).
+Everything are retrieved from third-party APIs and transformed into generic enhancements to a target work.
+Third-party APIs are configured via an `APIConfig` class, with functionality for handling authentication, parsing and string cleaning.
 The hierarchy of which API to hit first is then declared in an `ExternalAPIPriority` class.

 If further third-party APIs are to be added, simply instantiate such an `APIConfig`, and import and add it to `available_api_configs` in `main.py`.